 Things to do in Munich

-Munich is a city you can spend a lot of time in to explore.
-I’d definitely recommend at least two or three days, and more if you plan any day trips.
+Munich is a city you can spend a lot of time in exploring.
+I’d definitely recommend at least two or three days and more if you plan any day trips.
 I only had two days and did not feel that was nearly enough!

 Take a Free Walking Tour

 Munich is a very walkable city, and I highly recommend a free walking tour to get an orientation and some useful information about the city.
 I recommend the Sandemans New Europe Tour.
 My guide was excellent and we got to see many of the sites, including the Glockenspiel, the famous Hofbräuhaus, and others.